Skip to main content

 SGA members Alex Shadid and Danielle Toussaint work on cranes, a global sign of peace, to send to the campus of Virginia Tech.

-(Stillwater, OK) – Oklahoma State University students are working to make and send paper cranes to the campus of Virginia Tech.
+Oklahoma State University students are working to make and send paper cranes to the Virginia Tech campus.
 The paper crane is considered a sign of peace around the world.
-The gesture is being organized by the OSU Student Government Association.
+The OSU Student Government Association is organizing the gesture.

-“OSU students want to send our sympathies to the Virginia Tech family following the tragic event this week,” said OSU Student Government Association President Claire Carter.
-“The magnitude of the Virginia Tech loss is unimaginable and as fellow students we want them to know they are in our thoughts and prayers.”
+“OSU students want to send our sympathies to the Virginia Tech family following this week's tragic event,” said OSU Student Government Association President Claire Carter.
+“The magnitude of the Virginia Tech loss is unimaginable, and as fellow students, we want them to know they are in our thoughts and prayers.”

-People can support the effort in many different ways by e-mailing and printing and folding instruction and distributing them.
-Instructions to make the cranes can be found at http://www.sadako.com/fold/folding9.pdf .
-The cranes can be sent or dropped off at the SGA office at 040 Student Union, Stillwater, OK 74078.
+People can support the effort in many different ways by e-mailing, printing, folding, and distributing instructions.
+The cranes can also be sent or dropped off at the SGA office at 040 Student Union, Stillwater, OK 74078.

-The paper crane, an age-old Oriental symbol of good fortune and longevity, achieved added significance as a symbol of peace throughout the world because of the story of Sadako Sasaki, a 12 year old Japanese girl suffering with leukemia, remembered the Japanese legend that anyone folding a thousand paper cranes is granted a wish set out to do just that from her hospital bed.
+The paper crane, an age-old Oriental symbol of good fortune and longevity, achieved added significance as a symbol of peace throughout the world because of the story of Sadako Sasaki, a 12-year-old Japanese girl who has leukemia, remembered the Japanese legend that anyone folding a thousand paper cranes is granted a wish set out to do just that from her hospital bed.

 MENUCLOSE